 Through video streaming, there are endless ways of reaching target audiences, and companies and brands can now be more deliberate in their approach.

-It’s important to keep in mind that some subscriptions services, sometimes known as Subscription Video on Demand (SVOD), such as Netflix and Amazon Prime, don’t event accept advertising.
+It’s important to keep in mind that some subscriptions services, sometimes known as Subscription Video on Demand (SVOD), such as Netflix and Amazon Prime, don’t even accept advertising.

 A second OTT option is to own the content that you purchase – Transactional Video on Demand (TVOD) includes services like Google Play and iTunes.

 A third platform is Ad-Supported Video on Demand (AVOD).
 These are free video services that are offset by ad revenue.
-AVOD OTT platforms include fire tv stick, Roku, and Pluto.
+AVOD OTT platforms include Fire TV Sticks, Roku, and Pluto.

-Audio streaming platforms, whether music or podcasts, operate similarly to video while iHeartRadio, Pandora and Spotify have free platforms, which allow for advertising.
+Audio streaming platforms, whether music or podcasts operate similarly to a video while iHeartRadio, Pandora, and Spotify have free platforms, which allow for advertising.
 Pandora and Spotify have shifted to a membership-based business model.
-Additional examples include Apple Music, Deezer, Prime Music and SoundCloud.
+Additional examples include Apple Music, Deezer, Prime Music, and SoundCloud.

 Flighting branding advertising campaigns is less important in the streaming world because it’s about following your target wherever, whenever, and however they choose to consume content.
 However, if the message is time-sensitive, flighting is necessary.

 Traditional Share of Voice (SOV) is less important as media becomes more fragmented.
 In years past, SOV on legacy media was measurable based on spend in a category or percentage of spots, ratings, or impressions.
 Today, SOV measures the level of visibility advertisers own compared to their competitors across all media.
 In other words, the traditional share of voice tracks what brands say, and the social share of voice tracks what people say about brands.
 Social SOV measures brand exposure based on social media conversation.
 It’s usually measured as a percentage of total mentions within an industry or among a defined group of competitors.